meiersi-da/cips/cip-CC-FEE-REMOVAL/cip-CC-FEE-REMOVAL.md

 - Do not deduct holding fees from totals or coin balances in Splice App UIs.
   The only place where holding fees should be shown is in the transaction details for a transaction that expires a "dust coin".
+- Test that there are no division-by-zero problems due to the fee parameters being set to zero.

 ## Motivation